AndresDavidCalderon/cat-on-a-bearing-carriage/Planning/cat-on-a-ball-bearing-car/Defend the milk.md

 At night, burglars enter your terrain (The fence is very easy to climb) and start milking your cows, then taking the bottles and putting them in a truck to prepare to go to another town.
 There are several trucks and collection points.
-The burglars take advantage of the darkness, sneak up to one of 10 cows and start miking them, you can stop the milking by hitting them with a bat, in which case the burglar will lift a white flag.
+The burglars take advantage of the darkness, sneak up to one of 10 cows and start miking them, you can stop the milking by hitting them with the car,  in which case the burglar will lift a white flag.
 If you do not succeed at that point, you can hit the burglar with the bat and recover the milk bottle, which will take up space in your inventory.

 The inventory can be used to carry milk or weapons and traps brought from the weapon warehouse, though they cost coins. you get coins by stopping burglars and from delivery mode.